 Install low-flow faucets and showerheads

-Run washing machines and dishwashers only with full loads
+Run washing machines and dishwashers with full loads

 Rinse containers before recycling